kindelia-archive/Lambolt/README.md

 Usage
 -----

 We will soon add an interpreter.
-For now, you can run LamBolt by compiling it to LamCrusher.
+For now, you can run Lambolt by compiling it to LamCrusher.
 Check its repository for instructions.

 Examples
 --------

-Despite being a low-level target that isn't meant to be written directly, LamBolt does include a fairly readable syntax.
+Despite being a low-level target that isn't meant to be written directly, Lambolt does include a fairly readable syntax.
 Below are some examples:

 ### Constructors and functions: